Skip to content

 Errors vs events

 Recoverable per-file issues (download:failed with willRetry: true, integrity:mismatch) are emitted through the listener.
-Fatal failures throw — install.run / repair.run / launch.compose / launch.run reject with an MinecraftKitError.
+Fatal failures throw — install.run / repair.run / launch.compose / launch.run reject with a MinecraftKitError.
 This keeps the happy path linear and prevents accidental swallowing of fatal errors when a listener is missing.

 MIT License